 Radiofrequency Ablation

-In radiofrequency ablation, a thin catheter is gently inserted into the vein through the skin.
+During radiofrequency ablation, a thin catheter is gently inserted into the vein through the skin.
 The catheter emits radio waves, which heat specific areas of the affected vein, causing it to close.
-The catheter is withdrawn and the healing process begins almost immediately, as the closed vein is reabsorbed into the body and blood supply in that area is naturally rerouted through other, healthier veins.
+The catheter is withdrawn, and the healing begins almost immediately, as the closed vein is reabsorbed into the body and blood supply in that area is naturally rerouted through other, healthier nearby veins.

-Used to treat the great saphenous vein, the small saphenous vein, and some perforator veins–connecting veins that transport blood from the superficial veins under the skin to the deep veins under the muscles–radiofrequency ablation is an innovative and safe alternative to the traditional stripping operation.
+Radiofrequency ablation is an innovative, safe, office-based alternative to the outdated vein stripping operation performed in the past.
+Radiofrequency ablation is used to treat the great saphenous vein, the small saphenous vein, and some perforator veins (connecting veins) that transport blood from the superficial veins under the skin to the deep veins under the muscles.

 What should I expect from radiofrequency ablation?